-Some logs are visible only in the root ADOM, and the root ADOM must be version 6.4 or later.
+Some logs are visible only in the root ADOM, and the root ADOM must be version 6.4.

 You can view event logs for SD-WAN Orchestrator MEA by using the Logs tree menu.
 The log displays the time, type, sub type, and message for events.
-You can filter the logs, and download a zip file of filtered logs.

-To view and filter logs:
+To view logs: